Suzanne Haïk-Vantoura: Study

-Some musicologists view as unlikely her hypothesis that the signs represent the degrees of a scale.
-It is asserted that what seems to be her method is flawed.
-(I.e., in the eyes of some critics, her method appears to assign the values of the signs arbitrarily, based only on a subjective assessment of the musical quality of the melody that a given assignment produces.)
-Nevertheless, her reconstruction of these notations allowed her to perform around the world the haunting, beautiful and spiritually uplifting music thus "recovered".

-The work to pursue this conjectural decipherment and to justify its methodology and assumptions has been carried on since her death by her students and associates Gilles Tiar and John H. Wheeler (Johanan Rakkav on the net) who had some success in spreading her theories.
+Musicologists have resoundly rejected Haïk-Vantoura's various hypotheses.
+Her reconstructions, which rely on the assumption that cantillation marks represent the degrees of various musical scales, are incongruent with all existing traditions, where the signs invariably represent melodic motifs, not individual notes; it also takes no account of the existence of older systems of notation, such as the Babylonian and Palestinian systems.
+As such, scholars have rejected her results as dubious and her methodology as flawed.

-In 1978 the Institut de France awarded the second edition of Haik-Vantoura's French book the Prix Bernier, its highest award.
+Nevertheless, in 1978, the Institut de France awarded the second edition of Haik-Vantoura's French book the Prix Bernier, its highest award.
 Encyclopaedia Universalis, a French online encyclopedia, presents her work as a firmly scientifically established conclusion.
-Some musicians have also produced recorded music based on her alleged decipherment, more particularly the French harp player Esther Lamandier.
+Some musicians have also produced recorded music based on her alleged decipherment, more particularly the French harp player Esther Lamandier and Chanticleer.
 Haik-Vantoura's work has been rejected by some researchers as based on Western preconceptions and subjective assignments, coupled with historical misunderstandings.
 However author David C. Mitchell has defended it, noting that it agrees closely with the best remaining fragments of ancient psalmody.